 The EVID program is providing more than $2.6 M to TUGLIQ Energy Co. to address barriers to electric vehicle (EV) infrastructure in Northern Quebec.
 This Project will be transformative to Canadians, particularly to Arctic and remote northern communities.
 The introduction of EV infrastructure and industrial EVs is a necessary stepping stone towards the gradual replacement of fossil-fueled transport in the high north.

-Frequently Asked Questions on the Energy Innovation Programs.
+Frequently Asked Questions for the Energy Innovation Program

 - Date modified: